betsalel-williamson/Fossil-SCM-How-To/README.md

 # Fossil SCM How To
-Collection of simple commands for Fossil SCM.
+Collection of simple commands for [Fossil SCM!](https://www.fossil-scm.org).
 The scripts are ordered and include examples of a simple development cycle from the creation of a Fossil repository through testing and release.

 The following four types of branches are effective in managing software through development, testing, and release.